-Spring's transaction abstraction is generally application server agnostic.
-Additionally, Spring's JtaTransactionManager class, which can optionally perform a JNDI lookup for the JTA UserTransaction and TransactionManager objects, can be set to autodetect the location for the latter object, which varies by application server.
-Having access to the TransactionManager instance does allow enhanced transaction semantics.
-Please see the JtaTransactionManager Javadocs for more details.
+Spring's transaction abstraction generally is application server agnostic.
+Additionally, Spring's JtaTransactionManager class, which can optionally perform a JNDI lookup for the JTA UserTransaction and TransactionManager objects, autodetects the location for the latter object, which varies by application server.
+Having access to the JTA TransactionManager allows for enhanced transaction semantics, in particular supporting transaction suspension.
+Please see the JtaTransactionManager Javadocs for details.